Dayun123/developer-portfolio/README.md

 Click the cards to reveal their color.
 Each card has a match somewhere on the board, see if you can find them all!

 Demo can be seen here: [Memory Game](https://daniel-schroeder-dev.github.io/react__memory-game)

+## React Complete Guide - Assignment Two

+This is the second assignment from the course [React The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux).
+A text input is provided and when the user enters characters, boxes representing the characters appear.
+Click the boxes to remove characters from the input.

+Demo can be found here: [RCG Assignment 2](https://daniel-schroeder-dev.github.io/rcg-assignment-2)